 What is Straight Line Depreciation?

-Straight Line Depreciation is the reduction of a long-term asset’s value in equal installments across its useful life assumption.
+Straight-Line Depreciation is the reduction in the carrying value of a non-current fixed asset in equal installments across its useful life.

-How to Calculate Straight Line Depreciation (Step-by-Step)
+How to Calculate Straight-Line Depreciation?

 Under the matching principle in accrual accounting, the costs associated with an asset with long-term benefits must be recognized in the same period for consistency.